All product names, logos, and brands used in this post are property of their respective owners.

 - Compress a PDF (reduce its file size)

 - Convert files of various formats to and from PDF

-This is made possible with ConvertAPI and the HTTP action in Flow.
+This is made possible with ConvertAPI and the HTTP action in Power Automate (Flow).
 I will outline my findings in this post.

 Setup ConvertAPI (1,500 free “seconds”)

 The heavy lifting in this scenario is done with ConvertAPI.
 You can use this service free of charge (sort of).
 Upon sign up, you receive 1,500 “conversion seconds” - this is a one-time allotment.
 Once you consume all 1,500 seconds, your only option is upgrading to a paid plan.

 In my case, conversions (compressing PDF files between 1 MB and 2 MB) consume roughly 1 second per transaction.
 In other words, I would be able to compress ~1,500 PDFs without paying for the service.
 For my use case, this is fine and will keep me going for years (or more) - your mileage may vary.